Change type of 2 blocks

 LAB ALUMNI

-Whitney Bar, MLA
+Whitney Barr, MLA

 Whitney is the Food Studies Program and Garden Manager at Spelman College.
 She is co-PI on a joint UGA/Spelman USDA Higher Education Challenge Grant.
 In 2021, Whitney graduated from the Master of Landscape Architecture program at UGA.
 Her thesis intersects the art of agriculture and landscape architecture for (re)building, healing, and feeding Black and Brown communities.
 She is a native of Columbia, SC, and holds a BA in English Language and Literature from Spelman College.